seangransee/blog/content/posts/graphql-array-vs-relay.md

 </code>
 </pre>

 This quickly became a huge pain in the ass.
 We added flexibility at the expense of increased verbosity.
-The increased complexity of this solution made our queries more difficult to write and our responses more difficult to iterate through.
+The increased complexity of this solution made our queries more difficult to write and our responses more difficult to parse.
 What used to be a simple `map()` now required delving into two additional levels of nesting to pull out the data.
 Any time I _didn't_ want to paginate my results (which was the vast majority of the time), I found myself thinking **"I just want a simple array, dammit!"**

 Our solution?
 Implement both patterns, as needed.
 For fields that will never return a huge set of data, we use the [simple array pattern](https://graphql.org/learn/pagination/#plurals).
 For fields that will always return a huge set of data, we use the [Relay connection pattern](https://graphql.org/learn/pagination/#complete-connection-model) and suffix the field name with "Connection".
 (For example, `usersConnection`.)
 For fields that are ambiguous, we provide both in our API.
 This leaves us with something like this, where we can query for all users at once, or just a certain chunk: